canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Minimize wildcard use in Roles and ClusterRoles (Manual)
+Minimize wildcard use in Roles and ClusterRoles

 **Remediation:**